 Therefore it is best to plan your stay in Vernazza a little in advance by booking as soon as possible.
 In this way it will be possible to choose the ideal solution for your trip, be it a hotel, an apartment or a B&B.

-The village offers a couple of mid-range hotels and many small guest houses, apartments and B & Bs scattered throughout the historic center near the marina.
+The village offers a couple of mid-level hotels and many small guest houses, apartments and B&Bs scattered throughout the historic center near the marina.

 Checking the map and the location of your accommodation is not necessary: all accommodation is very close to each other.
 The quality / price ratio of the structures in Vernazza is quite good even if it cannot be said that it is low-cost.